awsdocs/amazon-eks-user-guide/doc_source/efs-csi.md

 ------
 #### [ Manifest \(public registry\) ]

 For some situations, you may not be able to add the necessary IAM permissions to pull from the private Amazon ECR registry\.
-One example of this scenario is if your IAM user or role isn't allowed to authenticate with someone else's account\.
+One example of this scenario is if your [IAM principal](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html) isn't allowed to authenticate with someone else's account\.
 When this is true, you can use the public Amazon ECR registry\.

 **To install the driver using images stored in the public Amazon ECR registry**